 The effects of age and use are intended to enhance the rustic look of the faucets.

 They are not usually not covered by any warranty.
 Since they are supposed to show wear and tear with use over time, there is really nothing to guarantee.

 How a faucet finish is applied makes a big difference to the durability of the finish.
 Three methods are commonly in use: electroplating, physical vapor deposition (PVD), and powder coating.

-It was developed nearly 80 years ago during the Second World War as an alternative to slow-drying liquid paint to speed up wartime production of armaments, most of which needed to be painted.
+It was developed 80 years ago during the Second World War as an alternative to slow-drying liquid paint to speed up wartime production of armaments, most of which needed to be painted.